NINAnor/sscd/README.md

 ### 3. Download YOLOv3 weights for focus and circuli detectors

-  - Download the file `yoloV3_checkpoints.zip`, containing the yolo weights for the two detectors from this [link][3] (790MB total size, so a coffee/tea break is in order!)
+  - Download the file `yoloV3_checkpoints.zip`, containing the trained yolo weights for the two detectors from this [link][3] (790MB total size, so a coffee/tea break is in order!)

   - Unzip `yoloV3_checkpoints.zip` **inside the subdirectory `SSCD/data/`**.

-  - Quick check: e.g. for the focus detector, the path to its weights MUST be `SSCD/data/yoloV3_checkpoints/focus_detector`
+  - Quick check: e.g. for the focus detector, the path to the directory comprising its weights MUST be `SSCD/data/yoloV3_checkpoints/focus_detector`

 [3]: https://www.dropbox.com/sh/xm2zmoz7h9g5nqi/AACfwx7_JQmUkcNK8ePXetkta?dl=0